-Nargis worked as a Civic Reporter for WDET 101.9 FM with the Documenters.
-The program pays and trains citizens to take notes at public meetings to become more civically engaged.
-Documenters bring important stories into newsrooms across Metro Detroit.
+Nargis is a reporter for WDET 101.9 FM who works with the Documenters program, which pays and trains citizens to take notes at public meetings to become more civically engaged.

-She is a former journalism fellow for Feet in 2 Worlds/WDET 101.9 FM.
+Nargis is a former food journalism fellow for Feet in 2 Worlds/WDET 101.9 FM.
 Her work has appeared in Huffington Post, NPR, YES Magazine!, Haute Hijab, Tostada Magazine, Eater, Model D, Detroiter Magazine, The Muslim Observer, Brown Girl Magazine, Metro Detroit Mommy, and more.

 Nargis is a member of the Asian American Journalists Association, Michigan chapter.
 She is an alumna of the Wayne State University, Journalism Institute for Media Diversity.